M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23user-content-faq6)

 >
-> **Important**: using your account password [won't be possible anymore from May 30, 2022](https://support.google.com/accounts/answer/6010255).
+> **Important: using your *account* password [won't be possible anymore from May 30, 2022](https://support.google.com/accounts/answer/6010255).**
 >
 > "*To help keep your account secure, starting May 30, 2022, ​​Google will no longer support the use of third-party apps or devices which ask you to sign in to your Google Account using only your username and password.*"
 >
 > &#x2714; If you authorized your Gmail account with the quick setup wizard or manually with an app password, your account will keep being synchronized after May 30, 2022.
 >
 > &#x274C; If you enabled *Less secure apps* in the Google account settings and authorized your Gmail account manually with your normal account password, your account can't be synchronized from May 30, 2022 anymore.
+The app will show the error **Invalid credentials (Failure)**.
 >
 > How to check:
 >